Experiencing any of these signs? You should visit a urologist.

-If you experience any of the following symptoms, you need to see a urologist.
+If you experience any of the following symptoms, you need to visit a urologist.
 The urologist can determine the level of severity and provide treatment options.

 Blood in your urine